Skip to main content

 EPA’s Unregulated Contaminant Monitoring Rule (UCMR5) and state reporting have detected PFAS compounds in many large U.S. systems, including New York.
 Levels vary by season, source water blend, and which compounds are measured.

-To see PFAS and other contaminants tied to your utility and ZIP code, use our free report: New York City water quality data.
-Enter any NYC ZIP (10001, 11201, 10451, etc.) for utility-specific results.
+To see PFAS and other contaminants tied to your public water system and ZIP code, use our free report: New York City water quality data.
+Enter any NYC ZIP (10001, 11201, 10451, etc.) for public water system-specific results.

 For context on PFAS nationally, see: Is PFAS in My Tap Water? and What Water Filter Removes PFAS?.